-Botox® for TMJ in Fort Collins
+Botox® for TMJ in Ft.
+Collins

 TMJ, or temporomandibular joint disorder is a condition of the joints that connect your lower jaw to your temporal bone.
 When these joints function normally, you are easily able to open and close your mouth when you speak, eat, smile, laugh or yawn.
 However, with TMJ, moving your jaw even slightly can be painful.
 Dr. Lindsey has been treating TMJ for many years with an oral bite appliance.
-In addition, for cases that are resistant to treatment, your Fort Collins, CO, dentist is now offering Botox injections to alleviate the pain of TMJ.
+In addition, for cases that are resistant to treatment, your Ft.
+Collins, CO, dentist is now offering Botox injections to alleviate the pain of TMJ.

 What is Botox?